Joystream/joystream/devops/kubernetes/orion/README.md

    $ pulumi config set isMinikube false
    ```

-   You can also set the `storage` and `contentSecret` config parameters if required.
+   You can also set the `storage` config parameter if required.
 Check `Pulumi.yaml` file for additional parameters.

 1. Stand up the EKS cluster: